Are you pleased with your life?

 What practices do you have that help you continue to master your emotions?
 How has that transformed your life?

 Others can count on you, and you can count on yourself.
 You’ve started with self-discipline, and everything else fell into place.
-Like putting together the pieces of a puzzle, you’re putting together the pieces of your life.
-You’re forming such a rich and rewarding picture of who you really are.
+Like putting the pieces of a puzzle together, you’re putting together the pieces of your life.
+You’re forming a rich and rewarding picture of who you are.

 Your character is who you are.
 Besides self-discipline, what other positive character traits have you got?